bustle/bluestream/README.md

 `(source: Stream, count: Number) => Promise`

 Returns a count of bytes in a Buffer, characters in a string or objects in an array.
-If no data before the stream ends null is returned.
+If no data arrives before the stream ends `null` is returned.

 #### PromiseStream.promise